 You must spend some time researching the company before the conversation.
 In addition to browsing their site, take advantage of other resources like blogs and social media that will give you a well-rounded understanding of what the company culture is like or what the job you’re interested in truly entails.
 Most company blogs offer useful clues about the work environment and the personalities of current employees.
 Social media channels can provide information about the latest happenings at the firm, links to relevant press releases, news clips, or event details for upcoming recruiting events you may want to attend.
 This intro call is a great time to ask questions that can help you decide whether or not the opportunity makes sense for your career.
 By demonstrating that you have thoroughly looked into the company and what they do, the person will know that you’re driven, interested, and not wasting their time.

 #2: Know what you’re looking for

 So, how do you do this?
-Combined with doing research, you should think about what aspects of the company interests you, how the role fits within your long-term goals, and how your skills can add value to the team.
-By exhibiting strong a strong sense of direction, ambition, personality, and confidence, it shows that you are motivated to make the best of any given opportunity and that you have given your career path some serious thought.
+Combined with doing research, you should think about what aspects of the company interest you, how the role fits within your long-term goals, and how your skills can add value to the team.
+By exhibiting strong a strong sense of direction, ambition, personality, and confidence show that you are motivated to make the best of any given opportunity and that you have given your career path some serious thought.